-.o.o.z. i Glassing and Ghanang Stabling and shunting 1.
-General information 1.1 Service The transfer service facility at passenger stations falls under Category 2 of Annex II to Directive 2012/34/EU.
+7.3.5.2 7.3.5.2.1 Stabling and shunting Stabling and shunting General information 1.1 Service The transfer service facility at passenger stations falls under Category 2 of Annex II to Directive 2012/34/EU.
 1.2 Provider ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
 2. Function 2.1 Description This service comprises: Use of tracks for the parking of railway vehicles between an arriving train path and a departing train path, where both train paths have a different train number.
-The structure connecting service facilities.
+181 Use of tracks for shunting railway vehicles.
 Use of infrastructure connecting service facilities.
 Use of the WLIS application (see Appendix 23, item 5.1), necessary for the registration of position and load of freight wagons at marshalling yards.
 Use of the Spoorbezettingsplan application (see Appendix 23, item 5.1), necessary for insight into the use of marshalling yards.
 Use of the LOA-online application (see Appendix 23, item 5.1), required for the submitting, handling and recording local orders for the purpose of shunting routes.
+The use of the ICT service Handling and Stabling Data and Information (BODI) by railway undertakings engaged in passenger transport (see Appendix 23, item 5.2), necessary for access into information on stabling yard utilisation up to 10 years into the future (the access is limited to the railway undertaking's own data).
 Use of the following facilities, if available, is included: hump facilities for the purpose of shunting (and possibly stabling) of wagons at the shunting and train formation station at Kijfhoek marshalling yard (for further information, see section 7.3.5.2.2 Kijfhoek shunting hump), freight terminals, depot power supply, train preheating, filler hydrants, service points, brake-testing cabinets, guidance for (dis)embarking facilities, service paths and roads.
 3. Description of the facility 3.1 Locations Information about the available stabling yards and facilities is available in the form of maps.
-These maps are available on the Logistics Portal .
+These maps are available on the Logistics Portal.
 The stabling and shunting service is also offered on the splitting tracks at the Kijfhoek marshalling yard and on platform tracks.
 The use of platform tracks for stabling is only permitted at times that there is no need for the (dis) embarking of passengers, and through traffic remains possible.
 3.1.1 Opening hours Regular opening hours: Monday to Sunday from 00:00-23:59.
 Changed opening hours apply to the tracks on the Kijfhoek marshalling yard that are equipped with shunting facilities.
 For this, see section 7.3.5.2.2, item 3.1.1.
 At these times, no hump control is available to operate the relevant tracks.
 3.1.2 Technical characteristics The facility consists of one or more tracks equipped for the parking of railway vehicles.
 The stabling yard also includes facilities for train personnel to reach and leave trains.
 For the technical characteristics of the Kijfhoek marshalling yard, see also section 7.3.5.2.2.
-3.1.3 Planned changes The planned changes are included in Appendix 10 Infrastructure projects and study projects.
-4. User costs

-172 This does not include turning trains that require a different train number due to system requirements.
+181 This does not include turning trains that require a different train number due to system requirements.